2022 NYCDOE Minecraft Education Net Zero Challenge

 Get Started with Minecraft Education Edition

-- Download Minecraft: Education Edition for Windows, Mac and iPad.
+- Download Minecraft: Education Edition for Windows, Mac, iPad, and Chromebook.

 - After you download the software, you will sign in using your NYCDOE student account.

-- If you have borrowed an iPad from NYCDOE, the Minecraft app should already be on your device.
+- If you have a DOE issued iPad, the Minecraft app should already be on your device.

 Guide to Multiplayer

 Multiplayer is one of the most popular and effective ways to leverage Minecraft and is a great way to keep students connected with classmates, even when collaborating remotely.
 Working together encourages collaboration, communication and problem solving as students work together on projects in a shared Minecraft world.

 Multiplayer across different internet connections is possible as long as the criteria in the multiplayer guide is met.
 Every home network is different, so it's possible that some players may not be able to join a multiplayer session from their respective networks due to distinct configuration settings.
 Anti-virus and firewall applications may block access to multiplayer, so ensure you configure these programs to allow access to Minecraft: Education Edition.